aroemers/gluer/README.md

 declare precedence PreferredAdapter over PrecededAdapter
 ```

+In _checking_ mode, circular precedence declarations are detected and reported as warnings.
+If, however, an association statement may be hindered by these circular precedence declarations, an error is reported.
+Note that not all such errors can be detected statically, so it is good to pay attention to the warnings.

 Precedence declarations and association statements can be mixed in a .gluer file, and their order does not matter.

 An example .gluer file: